-The Hungary international midfielder has ended his five-year stay at Loftus Road after failing to agree terms on a new deal with the west London club
+Akos Buzsaky has departed QPR after failing to agree a new contract with the west London side.

 The Hungarian attacker initally joined the club on loan from Plymouth Argyle in 2007, before making the move permanent in January 2008.

 He made more than 100 appearances for the Hoops, but was less of a key figure in the last campaign making just 21 appearances and scoring twice.

 Buszaky was bought by then FC Porto boss Jose Mourinho in the summer of 2002, before arriving on loan at Championship club Plymouth in 2004.